-The Amerindian name for Guadeloupe is Karukera, meaning land of beautiful waters, and across this archipelago you'll find more 270 ocean and lagoon beaches, all of them public, and nearly all of them spectacular.
-Here's our picks for the best beaches on the five main islands of Guadeloupe:Continue to 2 of 10 below.
+The original name for Guadeloupe is Karukera, meaning land of beautiful waters, and across this archipelago you'll find more 270 ocean and lagoon beaches, all of them public, and nearly all of them spectacular.
+Here are some picks for the best beaches on the five main islands of Guadeloupe.

 Plage de la Perle, Deshaies, Basse-Terre

 This stretch of blond sand beach in Deshaies, Basse-Terre is protected by a coral reef, but sometimes the waves can be a bit strong.
 Also known as Pearl Beach, it is a favorite of families and offers a selection of small local restaurants known as “lolos” on the beach.
 The Hotel Fort Royal is nearby.

 Plage Malendure, Bouillante, Basse-Terre

 This volcanic black-sand beach also serves as a launch site for dive outings due to its proximity to the Cousteau Reserve and Pigeon Islands.
 The beach itself is also very popular with snorkelers.
 End your beach day at Le Rocher de Malendure, a fine restaurant overlooking the volcanic sands, or seek simpler refreshment at the handful of beach shacks.

 Grande-Anse Beach, Deshaies, Basse-Terre